laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/dns.md

 ---
 title: 'DNS'
 description: |
-  Configuring DNS settings is necessary when you'd like to access your application from a custom domain.
+  Configuring DNS settings in Gimlet is necessary when you'd like to access your application from a custom domain.
 ---

 Configuring DNS settings is necessary when you'd like to access your application from a custom domain.